 La Fortuna Waterfall is located at a short distance from the hotels and you can get there combining a short car ride and a hike or taking a horse ride.
 It is a little bit challenging so it is better if you have a good physical condition to take this tour.
 Once you get to this 200 feet waterfall, you can enjoy of a refreshing swim or simply relax and have a picnic around.
 This hike is recommended among the places to visit in Costa Rica for families, due to its scenic beauty and the possibility of enjoy a great walk without too much effort.

-One of the natural wonders of the country is without a doubt the Celeste River and maybe you have already heard about it, as it is one of the most famous places of Costa Rica.
+One of the natural wonders of the country is without a doubt the Celeste River and maybe you have already heard about it, as it is one of the Costa Rica main attractions.
 What makes it so special is the incredible light blue color of the water that seems to be artificially colored.
 To get here it is also important to have a good physical condition since the hike will last around 3 hours through the rain forest, more or less.
 It is no possible to swim in the river but getting to see this spectacular phenomenon is more than enough.

 Nearest airport: Juan Santamaria International Airport (SJO) – 160 km, 3 hours approximately